BidPal/boilr/README.md

 adding licenses to new projects with a single command.

 # Installation
-Binaries for Linux & OSX are built automatically by Travis every release.
-You can download them directly or run the installation script.

 Please see [Installation](https://github.com/BidPal/boilr/wiki/Installation) page for more information.

 # Getting Started with Boilr